Mammograms do not prevent breast cancer; they prevent death from breast cancer by means of early detection.

 The ACS also recommends a clinical breast exam (an examination of the breasts by a health care provider) when a woman has her mammogram.

 This low-dose X-ray produces an image of the inner structures of the breast.
 It can detect tiny calcium deposits or micro-calcifications that are too small to feel.
 Most of these deposits are benign, but sometimes -- especially when in clusters -- they may be an early sign of breast cancer.

-There are three types of mammograms: analog, digital and breast tomosynthesis (commonly referred to as a 3D mammogram).
+There are two types of mammograms: analog and digital.
 Analog mammograms record images using film processing, while in digital mammography the X-rays hit an advanced detector, which senses the image data digitally and electronically.
-Breast tomosynthesis allows doctors to examine the breast tissue one layer at a time.

 While digital mammography is still one of the most advanced technologies available today, it is only a two-dimensional picture of the breast.
 Since the breast is composed of pockets of dense tissue surrounded by fat, when X-rayed, it creates an image that looks something like a smoky haze.
 The overlapping tissue in the image makes it difficult to see tiny “spots” called microcalcifications, and other subtle signs of early cancer.

-Breast tomosynthesis is a new technology in the fight against breast cancer and may be used in conjunction with traditional digital mammography as part of your annual screening mammogram to capture more breast images.
+Breast tomosynthesis (commonly referred to as a 3D mammogram) may be used in conjunction with traditional digital mammography as part of your annual screening mammogram to capture more breast images.
 Unlike digital mammography, breast tomosynthesis:

 - Uses high-powered computing to convert digital breast images into a stack of very thin layers or “slices”—building what is essentially a “3-dimensional mammogram”